amsantac/amsantac-site/_posts/2015-10-03-reflectance-R.md

 ```
 <br>

-Next the gain settings for bands 1 through 5 and 7 for Landsat 7 images is extracted:
+Next the gain settings for bands 1 through 5 and 7 for Landsat 7 images are extracted:

 ```
 gains <- NULL